idiocc/http/documentary/2-Tester/2-assert.md

 ```### assert => Tester
 [
   ["header", "string"],
-  ["value", "?string"]
+  ["value", "?(string|RegExp)"]
 ]
 ```

 Assert on the response header.
-The value must be either a string, or null to assert that the header was not set.
+The value must be either a string, regular expression to match the value of the header, or null to assert that the header was not set.

 <table>
 <tr><th colspan="2">assert(header, ?value)</th></tr>